Key takeaways:

 Breast milk: Oligosaccharides and FUT2 non-secretors

 Breast milk contains oligosaccharides that feed the baby’s microbiome.
-Non-secretor mothers do not produce the 2′-FL oligosaccharide in their breast milk, thus possibly impacting the baby’s microbiome.[ref]
+Non-secretor mothers do not produce the 2′-FL oligosaccharide in their breast milk, thus impacting the baby’s microbiome.[ref]

+The effects on non-secretor status can also influence breastfed babies of non-secretor mothers, even when not born by C-section.
 A 2015 study found that “Infants fed by non-secretor mothers are delayed in the establishment of a bifidobacteria-laden microbiota.
 This delay may be due to difficulties in the infant acquiring a species of bifidobacteria able to consume the specific milk oligosaccharides delivered by the mother.”[ref]

-In other words, if your mom is a non-secretor, your gut microbiome may be altered a little bit.
+One thing to note is that the first year of life is very important in establishing your gut microbiome.
+If your mom is a non-secretor, your gut microbiome may be altered a little bit.

 Related article: Leveraging your gut microbiome to change your gene expression